eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/01_Gateway_services/06_Container_Image_Creation.rst

 Client
 ------

 A simple BASH client has been implemented in ``cic_cli``.
-This is the usage of this client
+This is the usage of this client.

 .. code:: bash

   cic_cli <user> <passwd> <image_creation_service_url> <"build"|"status"|"download"> <json_file|build_id|image_name>

-The following lines show an example of the different commands
+The following lines show an example of the different commands.

 .. code:: bash